-, , , , ✓ N/A PREP 1.
-Complete a combustion safety test and record the results.
-2. Verify that a ventilation plan is established.
-3. Put on all personal protection equipment (PPE) 4.
-Identify all worker and occupant safety hazards.
-5. Identify all potential durability issues.
-6. Address all combustion safety, worker safety, occupant safety and durability issues prior to starting work and notify the occupant.
-Do not complete work if a life safety hazard is identified. ✓ N/A WORK 7.
-Gain access to all wall cavities and probe for obstructions and/or hazards.
-8. Install insulation according to the manufacturer's specifications.
-9. View completed sections using an IR camera with a blower door operating.
-Drill and repack any voids or low density areas.
-10. Seal access points of all wall cavities.
+$\sqrt{}$ N/A Prep Ò 1.
+Complete a combustion safety test & record the results 2.
+Verify that ventilation plan is established 3.
+Put on all personal protection equipment (PPE) 4.
+Identify all worker and occupant safety hazards 5.
+Identify all potential durability issues 6.
+Address all combustion safety, worker safety, occupant safety & durability issues before starting work & notify the occupant.
+Do not complete work if a life safety hazard is identified.
+V N/A Air Sealing 7.
+Gain access to all wall cavities & probe for obstructions and/or hazards 8.
+Install insulation according to the manufacturer's specification 9.
+View completed sections using an IR camera with a blower door operating.
+Drill & repack any voids/low density areas 10.
+Seal access points of all wall cavities.
 Patch exterior holes with a weather barrier.
-Patch and coat holes to match original interior surface.
-11. Repair the visible surface of access locations. ✓ N/A CLOSE OUT 12.
-Clean the work area.
-13. Complete a combustion safety test and record the results.
-14. Educate occupants on the work completed.
-JOB INFORMATION Name Initials Address Date
+Patch & coat holes to match original interior surface 11.
+Repair the visible surface of access locations \checkmark N/A Close Out 12.
+Clean the work area 13.
+Complete a combustion safety test and record the results 14.
+Educate occupants on the work completed.
+Job Information Name) : Initials: Addre ess: Date: